 Along the rural roads of Sumatra life in many forms happens every day of every year, from small children carrying their bookbags from school to the local coffin maker displaying his wares.
 Markets, motorbikes, monuments… and more.
 Read the stories about gay IndonesiaSee the Full Version Here

-Indonesia – lifeguard try-outs on Kuta Beach enliven an already busy social gathering place for natives and visitors. not far from the Hard Rock Hotel and south of Legian Beach.
+Indonesia – lifeguard try-outs on Kuta Beach enliven an already busy social gathering place for natives and visitors. not far from the Hard Rock Hotel south of Legian Beach.
+(My insincere apologies for the many repetitive photos of lifeguards!)
 Read the stories about gay IndonesiaSee the Full Version Here

 In early October 2002 terrorists exploded a huge bomb outside two popular nightclubs in Bali killing nearly 300 young people, mostly vacationing Australians.
 These images were taken two weeks later on a day that (then) President Mrs. Makawati Sukarnoputri visited the site.
 She is shown wearing a peach-colored outfit and with a rainbow-colored umbrella held over her head for shade.
 After most of the debris had been cleared a couple of months later, a purification ceremony was held to purge the site of evil spirits (last two photos.)
 Read the stories about gay IndonesiaSee the Full Version Here